USU 1320: History and Civilization

 According to one scholar, the principle guiding this code of behavior is the ancient Israelites' perception that the world is divided into "realms of existence": land, sea and sky.
 As the by-products of God's creation, these divisions were seen to be inviolate and thus should never be confused.
 So, when God says "Let the waters under the heaven be gathered together unto one place, and let the dry land appear" (Genesis 1:9), it seems very clear that it is His will for these divisions to remain unbreached.

-Logic dictates, then, that those creatures which appear to span different realms must live in defiance of God's discrimination and should not be ingested since they live contrary to God's creation.
-Lobsters, for instance, have no scales or fins of the sort the majority of sea creatures do, but instead they sport legs which are clearly an apparatus designed for life on land.
+Logic dictates, then, that those creatures which appear to span different realms must live in defiance of God's discrimination and should not be ingested since they behave contrary to holy creation.
+Lobsters, for instance, have no scales or fins, few of the sorts of things most sea creatures do and are obviously designed for moving though water.
+Instead, lobsters sport legs which are clearly an apparatus designed for life on land.
 Thus, endowed with a body type which apparently transgresses God's natural boundaries, they were pronounced abominations (Lev.
 11:9-13).
-Likewise, many birds of prey walk on legs but also fly, and because of that are also forbidden fruit (Lev.
+Likewise, many birds of prey walk on legs but can fly too, and because of that are also forbidden fruit (Lev.
 11:13-19).

 The same logic extends into other spheres of life.
 A taboo against straddling "realms of existence" helps explain the commandment not to wear garments made of wool mixed with linen and to sow a field with different types of seed (Lev.
-19:19, cf. Deut.
-5.22).
+19:19).
 These activities involve the blending of things which are ostensibly discrete in nature as well.

 A similar code of conduct governs sexual behavior.
 A holy man cannot, for instance, have sex with a woman who is menstruating (Lev.
 15:19), since that would entail the mixing of blood and semen, fluids which according to P's logic should never commingle.
 Nor can a high priest marry a widow, divorced woman or prostitute (Lev.
 21:14), because in doing so he would cause his seed to be joined in the same organ with that of other men, and the structure of God's divisible universe seems to suggest different men's semen ought not to mix.
 From the same logic comes the injunction against male homosexuality (Lev.
 18:22, 20:13).
 It's interesting to note that Leviticus includes no such injunction against same-sex activity amidst women, presumably because behavior of this sort does not, at least on the surface, involve the conjunction of immiscible fluids.